nenad-zivkovic/yii2-basic-template/README.md

 You are done, you can start your application in your browser.

 > Note: First user that signs up will get 'theCreator' (super admin) role.
 This is supposed to be you.
 This role have all possible super powers :-) .
-Every other user that signs up after the first one will get 'member' role.
-Member is just normal authenticated user.
+Every other user that signs up after the first one will NOT get any role by default.
+This is because authenticated user (@ by default) is same like our member role.

 Testing
 -------------------